aiidateam/aiida-core/docs/source/reference/rest_api.rst

     Description:

-        returns list of all the files/directories from node repository
+        Returns a list of all the files/directories from node repository

     Response::